Cloud Atlas (novel): The Pacific Journal of Adam Ewing (Part 1)

 In the mid-19th century Chatham Islands, American lawyer Adam Ewing keeps a journal while his ship is repaired.
-He witnesses a Māori overseer flog enslaved Moriori Autua.
+He witnesses a Māori overseer flog Autua, an enslaved Moriori man.
 Aboard the ship, Ewing's only friend, Dr. Henry Goose, diagnoses him with a fatal parasite.
 Meanwhile, Autua stows away in Ewing's cabin.
 After Ewing informs the Captain, Autua proves himself a skilled seaman and is allowed to work for passage to Hawaii.

 Letters from Zedelghem (Part 1)

-In 1931 Zedelghem, near Bruges, disowned and penniless English musician Robert Frobisher writes to his lover, Rufus Sixsmith.
-He becomes amanuensis to aging composer Vyvyan Ayrs, expanding Ayrs's melody into Der Todtenvogel, which earns critical praise.
+In 1931, in Zedelghem, near Bruges, disowned and penniless English musician Robert Frobisher writes to his lover, Rufus Sixsmith.
+He becomes amanuensis to aging composer Vyvyan Ayrs, expanding a basic melody Ayrs gives him into Der Todtenvogel (The Death-Bird), which earns critical praise.
 Encouraged, Frobisher begins composing his own music.
-He has an affair with Ayrs' wife, Jocasta, while her daughter Eva remains wary.
+He has an affair with Ayrs' wife, Jocasta, to the suspicion of her daughter Eva.
 He secretly sells Ayrs' rare books, discovers the first half of The Pacific Journal of Adam Ewing, and asks Sixsmith to find the rest.
-As summer ends, Jocasta thanks him for reviving Ayrs's creativity, and Frobisher agrees to stay until the following year.
+As summer ends, Jocasta thanks him for reviving Ayrs' creativity, and Frobisher agrees to stay until the following year.